Answer reviewed 2 March 2023

 You are correct that septic systems require special considerations when considering the discharge from school science areas.
 We are not aware of any resource that specifically addresses this situation.
 However, we can provide some links to general resources and waste minimisation strategies.

-Septic systems work using anerobic microbes and physical settling process to clarify the waste water.
-The addition of excessive water or very acid or alkaline solutions can dilute or destroy the microbes.
+Septic systems use anerobic microbes and a physical settling process to clarify the wastewater.
+The addition of excessive water or very acidic or alkaline solutions can dilute or destroy the microbes.
 Many laboratory chemicals are hazardous to the environment.
-Anything chemical that is toxic or hazardous to the environment such as those classified as a Dangerous Goods class 6 or 9, should definitely not be disposed down the sink.
+Anything chemical that is toxic or hazardous to the environment such as those classified as a Dangerous Goods Classes 6 or 9, should definitely not be disposed of down the sink.

-The best approach is to minimise the amount of waste produced and arrange for all hazardous waste to be disposed by a chemical waste contractor.
-As far as practicable, we suggest conducting activities on a microscale where possible to reduce the quantity of chemical waste produced,
+The best approach is to minimise the amount of waste produced and arrange for all hazardous waste to be collected by a chemical waste contractor.
+As far as practicable, we suggest conducting activities on a microscale to reduce the quantity of chemical waste produced.

 General information regarding septic tanks

 The following documents are generally written to address requirement for households and may contain state specific requirements.
 They explain how septic systems work and may have some general comments regarding waste that is unsuitable for septic systems that could be applied to schools.

 - Government of Western Australia Department of Health.
 2011.
 Understanding Septic Tank Systems, Shire of Esperance website, https://www.esperance.wa.gov.au/sites/default/files/publication/files/un...

 - SA Department of Health.
 2008.
 Maintenance of septic tank systems.
 Wastewater fact sheet, SA Health website, http://www.sahealth.sa.gov.au/wps/wcm/connect/91200f04-89a8-4aaa-87d9-55...